jesszhu71/CSE110_Page/index.md

 I am from **San Jose**, born and raised.

 > I am currently a third-year majoring in **Computer Science**.
+I transferred from UCSC fall of this year, and I am class of 2024.

 ```
-I transferred from UCSC fall of this year, and I am class of 2024.
+I got into computer science from a summer program Girls Who Code junior year of high school.
+Before that I had never done any coding more complex than writing a scratch program, but I had always enjoyed math and science classes over the liberal arts classes.
+Then I decided this is what I was going to study in college, and so now I am here :)
 ```
 As someone who _isn't_ familiar with the San Diego area (and SoCal in general), I enjoy taking walkings and taking [public transportation](https://www.sdmts.com/) to explore new areas and trying